EOX-A/EOxElements-FOSS4G-Workshop/03-eox-map-advanced/README.md

 # 03: Advanced usage of `eox-map`

+This section continues with the map element, diving deeper in advanced layers and sources, configuring the view, and adding controls.

 ## Import package

 In order to use advanced layers and sources in our `eox-map` (all OL `layer` and `source` types, plus some additional custom ones - see [documentation](https://eox-a.github.io/EOxElements/?path=/docs/elements-eox-map--docs), we need more than just the base bundle.